-I’ve called the Gold Coast my home in between travels for 5 years now where I’ve worked as a tour guide, travel agent, hotel receptionist and on many tours desks.
+I’ve called the Gold Coast my home in between travels since 2013, where I’ve worked as a tour guide, travel agent, hotel receptionist and on many tours desks.
 I get asked for recommendations daily as I’ve experienced almost all the attractions on The Gold Coast (and there is so much to do!).

 However, there are plenty of activities and places to see on the Gold Coast beyond Surfers Paradise, which is why I’ve put together this list of attractions, with my honest personal reviews to guide you on your next trip to Australia’s Gold Coast.
 Enjoy!